 Based on the current study, lifestyle and family issues can be considered to have a significant impact on a student's mental health state.
 The University Student Affairs Department, Student counsellors, government, or any agency bodies could design intervention plans to help improve the mental health problems among university students.
 The purpose is to promote healthy psychological well-being among students, at the same time prevent the growth of mental health illnesses thus improving and increasing the academic performance of students as well as the quality of education.
-The intervention plans could design a social programme to deliver an awareness of a healthy psychological lifestyle or a specific mental health assessment for students who are dealing with serious mental health problems.
+The intervention plans could vary according to the stages of mental health among the students.
+For instance, one could design a social programme to deliver an awareness of a healthy psychological lifestyle or a specific mental health assessment for students who are dealing with serious mental health problems.
 The implementation of the intervention plans could help students to maintain a healthy mental state and portray good behaviour.